-- Unauthorised access to, loss of or sharing of personal information - The risk of being subject to grooming by those with whom they make contact on the Internet. - Inappropriate communication/contact with others, including strangers - Cyber-bullying and the Anti-bullying Alliance has a range of CPD modules for professionals including one on cyberbullying as well as supporting resources - Access to unsuitable video/Internet games/ websites - An inability to evaluate the quality, accuracy and relevance of information on the Internet - Plagiarism and copyright infringement and illegal downloading of music or video files - Monitoring Screen Time - Impact of social media on Body Image - Selling substances over social media - Information on the Dark web - Gaming is now an identified disorder - Information on internet hoaxes, memes and challenges and where to check if information is correct. - Online platforms are increasingly being used to perpetrate domestic abuse and stalking. there is a range of guidance to support these issues - Criminal Exploitation North Yorkshire Safeguarding board criminal exploitation and county lines practice guide and County Lines - Children Society Toolkit for professionals
+- Unauthorised access to, loss of or sharing of personal information - The risk of being subject to grooming by those with whom they make contact on the Internet. - Inappropriate communication/contact with others, including strangers - Cyber-bullying and the Anti-bullying Alliance has a range of CPD modules for professionals including one on cyberbullying as well as supporting resources - Access to unsuitable video/Internet games/ websites - An inability to evaluate the quality, accuracy and relevance of information on the Internet - Plagiarism and copyright infringement and illegal downloading of music or video files - Monitoring Screen Time - Impact of social media on Body Image - Selling substances over social media - Information on the Dark web - Gaming is now an identified disorder - Information on internet hoaxes, memes and challenges and where to check if information is correct. - Online platforms are increasingly being used to perpetrate domestic abuse and stalking. there is a range of guidance to support these issues - Criminal Exploitation.
+North Yorkshire safeguarding children partnership practice guide on Criminal Exploitation and County Lines and County Lines - Children Society Toolkit for professionals